Skip to main content

 This application can only be processed if you remain in Canada.
 If you leave the country, your application may be cancelled.
 In this case, you would have to submit a new application outside Canada

-The number of courses required to be a part-time vs. full-time student varies among the different Faculties and Colleges at U of T. In order to determine your status as part-time or full-time, please contact your Registrar’s Office.
+The number of courses required to be part-time or full-time varies among the different Faculties and Colleges at U of T. In order to determine whether your registration status is part-time or full-time, please contact your Registrar’s Office.

 A condition of a study permit is that international students are expected to be actively enrolled in their program of study as long as they are in Canada.
 Taking a gap/leave may affect your legal status and especially your eligibility to stay or work in Canada.